Powerlearnproject/se-day1-assignment-Faithosadiaye/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
--Software engineering is a technological way of solving problems.
+-Software engineering is the systematic application of engineering principles to the design, development, maintenance, and testing of software.Essentially, it's about creating reliable and efficient software solutions.

 Identify and describe at least three key milestones in the evolution of software engineering.
 - mastering machine (1956 - 1967)